 James has been a Gentleman of the Choir since October 2007, succeeding Ben Fawden.
-He combines a busy career as a solo singer with teaching singing to around forty pupils at Emanuel School, Eltham College and Dulwich College.
-James’ recent concert performances include work with the Hallé, Manchester Camerata, London Symphony Orchestra, Philharmonia, and RTÉ Symphony and Concert orchestras in Ireland.
+He combines a busy career as a solo singer with teaching singing to around sixty students at Tiffin School, Emanuel School, and the University of Cambridge (Trinity and Emmanuel colleges).
+James’ concert performances include work with the Hallé, Manchester Camerata, London Symphony Orchestra, RPO Philharmonia, and RTÉ Symphony and Concert orchestras.
 His opera appearances include solo roles at Garsington Opera, Gothenburg Opera, Opera North and ROH2. www.james-oldfield.com

 Sebastian began his musical training as a chorister at Wells Cathedral.
 He later became a member of the National Youth Choir and Chamber Choir of Great Britain.
 He went on to sing with the choirs of Portsmouth and Winchester Cathedrals before gaining a choral scholarship to King’s College, Cambridge.
 Since graduating Sebastian has been engaged as a freelance singer and was appointed a Gentleman in the Choir of the Queen’s Chapel of the Savoy in November 2017.